DWI Related Child Endangerment

 Being charged with a DWI can result in severe penalties including fines, surcharges, DMV fees, probation, jail and more.
 However, being charged with a DWI when a child is in the car is even more serious.
 In New York, under what is known as Leandra’s law when a person commits a DWI with a child under 16 years of age in the car the motorist can be charged with a Felony.

 Leandra’s Law is named after Leandra Rosado who was an 11 year old that was killed in a DWI related crash.
 Under Leandra’s law even a first time offender can face a Class “E” felony and 4 years in prison if they drive while intoxicated by alcohol or impaired by drugs with a child under 16 in the car.

 Contact Us Today for a Free Consultation!

-At Tilem & Associates, PC, we understand how much you love your children and how parents sometimes make mistakes.
-With over 25 years of experience, our White Plains DWI lawyer has the comprehensive knowledge of New York laws and court proceedings in order to protect your rights, reputation, and freedom.DWI Child Endangerment
+At Tilem & Associates, PC, we understand how sensitive an area this can be.
+We also know parents sometimes make mistakes.
+With over 30 years of experience, our DWI lawyers hve the comprehensive knowledge and experience with New York laws and court proceedings in order to protect your rights, reputation, and freedom.DWI Child Endangerment

 If an individual is charged with a DWI or DWAI when a child of 15 years or younger is in the vehicle and suffers a serious physical injury, it is considered a Class C felony.
 Penalties include a prison sentence between three and a half and 15 years.

 If you have been arrested for DWI Child Endangerment for driving your child while being intoxicated or drugged, there is a possibility of having your child taken away from you in addition to these significant punishments.
-Our White Plains DWI attorneys are dedicated to helping you get the outcome you desire and rebuilding the trust with your family.
+Our New York DWI attorneys are dedicated to helping you get the outcome you desire and rebuilding the trust with your family.

-Contact our firm and schedule your consultation today.
+Contact our firm and schedule your consultation with a DWI lawyer in New York today.